DillonSW/Capstone_Team_5/Documentation/Signoffs/Power System.md

 The schematic above shows how the power system will tie every subsystem together.
 The terminal blocks that are larger than 1x1 indicate that they have been jumped together.
 The wires feeding into and out of the terminal blocks are also labeled based on what component they are connected to.
 For consistency, the top wire will be labeled [Name]-1 and the bottom wire will be labeled [Name]-2.

+The larger terminal blocks, as stated before, are connected through jumpers.
+We are buying these jumpers as 10-position connectors.
+The framework for these jumpers are made of metal.
+We will cut down the 10-position ones into smaller positions as needed (ex: 2 or 3) with the help of the tools in our machine shops.

 ## Analysis

 The din rail and the mounted components must fit within a certain space.
 We were told by the mechanical team that we will have roughly 35 inches of width to work with.
 Each component's width will be measured and a subpanel and enclosure will be chosen accordingly.